spjewkes/jrnz/README.md

 * 31/03/2024 - fixed bug with NEG instruction so that Jet Set Willy is no longer broken when you enter the second room
 * 05/04/2024 - Z80 instruction exerciser (documented instructions only) now runs to completion without missing instructions.
 Although some instructions are still failing their checksums.
 * 06/04/2024 - Z80 instruction exerciser (documented instructions only) now passes all tests.
+* 10/04/2024 - Implemented support for Z80 file format (version 1 only)